-The eruption on Montserrat also impacted neighbouring islands physically, particularly Antigua (since many Montserratians who left the island settled there, and anyone leaving the island passed through).
-Guadeloupe was also occasionally impacted by ashfall, and there was a long-term risk of tsunami.
 Interviewees on Montserrat also mentioned the Caribbean Disaster Emergency Management Agency (CDEMA), which is important in transferring resources around the region and coordinating a regional-scale response.
 The demographic of the island also changed significantly, as over two thirds of Montserratians relocated (Clay et al., 1999; Pattullo, 2000).
 The effects on neighbouring islands thus went beyond purely physical impacts: many of the Montserratians who left Montserrat moved to other islands – and those who went to the UK or USA had to travel via Antigua, causing considerable pressures on a neighbouring island during the height of the crisis.

 Lessons learned: The eruption on Montserrat demonstrates the challenges of integrating different government practices and policies that have different cultural biases: while the UK government was strongly risk-averse, for example, and took a risk-centred approach to management, the government on the island was less prepared to act because of concern about economic impacts and a higher risk tolerance (Clay et al., 1999; Donovan and Oppenheimer, 2014).
 It also shows the importance of anticipation and planning, and the need for scientific structures with clear responsibilities and reporting structures to be in place prior to the eruption.
 The source of funding for scientific efforts should also be clear: in 2004, for example, the Royal Society critiqued the UK Department for International Development for its reluctance to fund research (Donovan et al., 2013).
 This had been a problem on Montserrat, where attempts were made to distinguish research from volcano monitoring for funding purposes, even though the two pursuits are closely linked (Donovan and Oppenheimer, 2015).